 - Maintain effective drainage

-- Apply fertilizer at the right season
+- Apply fertilizer in the right season

 - Clear away snow piles